vietanhnl95/curious-duck/content/about/index.md

 Learning is important, but it's even more important to learn effectively.
 Time is limited while there are always too many things to learn, and I believe that writing and sharing is highly helpful in acquiring new knowledge.
 <br/><br/>

 In this blog, I will write about various topics, ranging from data science, maths to coffee brewing, book reviews or even literature.
 Technically, it can be any knowledge that I find interesting that I want to save and share.
-To keep everything well-organized, there will be _categories_ and _tags_ for each post.
+To keep everything well-organized, each post will be labeled with <a href="/categories">_categories_</a> and <a href="/tags">_tags_</a> for each post.
 <br/><br/>

+## About the name "Curious Duck"

-You might wonder that why I named this blog **"Curious Duck"**.
-Firstly, curiosity is a required quality for exploration and learning.
-Without being curious, we won't question; therefore, no answer is found.
-Secondly, a goal in learning and also a trait that I aim for, is to become as versatile as possible.
+Firstly, _curiosity_ is a required quality for exploration and learning.
+Without being curious, we won't question; therefore, no answer is ever found.
+<br/><br/>

+Secondly, a goal in learning, and also a trait that I aim for, is to become as versatile as possible.
+It's better to see the world through a multidisciplinary view.
 Duck is also a versatile animal that can walk, swim and fly - the three basic movement methods.
 <center> {{<image src="duck.jpeg" alt=" ">}} </center>
 The other reason is Duck is also a nickname that many friends of mine call me, so it came first to my mind when giving this blog a name.
 <br/><br/>